 Over the years, providers of hearing care have become very skilled at defining the actual hearing loss you have, using a Pure Tone Audiometry (PTA) test – this is generally what people mean when they say they are having a “hearing test”.
 However, calculating the actual effect which hearing loss has on your ability to listen and communicate is far harder.

-At UK Hearing Care they have combined the PTA hearing test with a suite of assessments that provide a 360-degree view of a person’s hearing.
+At Claritas Hearing they have combined the PTA hearing test with a suite of assessments that provide a 360-degree view of a person’s hearing.
 Each assessment is linked to a part of what they call the five phases of communication decline.